forcedotcom/salesforcedx-vscode/CODE_OF_CONDUCT.md

 It also establishes a mechanism for reporting issues and resolving conflicts.

-All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a Salesforce open source project may be reported by contacting the Salesforce Open Source Conduct Committee at ossconduct@salesforce.com.
+All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a Salesforce open-source project may be reported by contacting the Salesforce Open Source Conduct Committee at ossconduct@salesforce.com.

 ## Our Pledge